rick-yo/canvas-lib/README.md

 # canvas-lib
-canvas library with a delightful API.
+Canvas library with a delightful API.

 # Feature
 * support all kinds of shapes, draw with no side-effect